 - Skip the protein powder: These pancakes can be made without the protein powder if you prefer.

-- Mix by hand: If you don’t have a stand blender, you can mix the pancake batter by hand, although the texture may not be as smooth.
+- Mix by hand: If you don’t have a stand blender, you can mix the pancake batter in a large bowl by hand, although the texture may not be as smooth.

 - Strawberry Banana Pancakes